jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 ## Input data

+VU-MALM's minimum input data are vertical soil profiles of daily-mean:
+- temperature (degC)
+- moisture (m3/m3)
+- carbon (m3/m3)
-VU-MALM's minimum input data are vertical profiles of daily-mean soil temperature (degC), moisture (m3/m3), and carbon (m3/m3), specified for each day of year over a full year.
+...specified for each day of year over a full year.

+VU-MALM is configured by default to receive these from the output of the CryoGrid model.

+The CryoGrid model is initialized with a prescribed:
+- soil composition profile (air, water, organic, and mineral volumetric percentages vs. depth)
+- ERA5 air temperature and precipitation history vs. time
+- surface albedo, root decay depth, surface roughness, etc.

-Choose desired CryoGrid-output forcing data ('T.txt', 'water.txt', etc.), by specifying the name of the CryoGrid folder containing those files: i.e./e.g. by specifying params.cryogrid_name = 'palsa_low_Drying0p0015_z00p1_rootDepth0p1' in _params.py_.
+Choose desired CryoGrid-output data ('T.txt', 'water.txt', etc.), by specifying the name of the CryoGrid folder containing those files: i.e./e.g. by specifying params.cryogrid_name = 'palsa_low_Drying0p0015_z00p1_rootDepth0p1' in _params.py_.

 ## Running the model